ipatch/dotfiles/README.md

 - [ ] [neovim], 0.5.0, updating neovim to latest release
     - breaks my custom cursor color
     - ~~my <kbd>esc</kbd> binding when fzf terminal window is open does not work, boo 👻~~ appears to be working as intended now 🤔
-- [ ] [arch], device a more elegant way to fix the `can't read temp` in the i3 status bar after reboots
+- [ ] [arch], implement a more elegant way to fix the `can't read temp` in the i3 status bar after reboots
 - [ ] [arch], set lshift+rshift to toggle caps-lock on/off
-- [ ] [arch], set timeout for git credential cache so i don't have to keep inputting github username/password
 - [ ] [fish], possible to detach current pane in a tmux window from shell history, or write commands run from certain directory to specific history file to keep commands ran in a specific directory quickly accessible, ie. useful when working with a node or ruby based project.
 - [ ] [vim] [nvim], set default filetype for JSON files to `jsonc`
 - [ ] [tmux] use vivaldi keybinding for switching between windows as opposed to using shift+arrow keys